anwala/teaching-web-science/fall-2022/syllabus.md

 ### Participation

-Since this is an online class, it is essential that you regularly stay involved in class activities.
-This includes checking the class Blackboard for announcements, submitting assignments on time, and responding to discussion posts in a timely manner.
+Regularly stay involved in class activities.
+This includes checking the **Coming soon** for announcements, submitting assignments on time, and responding to discussion posts in a timely manner.

+### Seeking Help

+The course **Coming soon** should be your first reference for questions about the class.
+If you have questions about the course requirements or materials, post your questions using the class **Coming soon**.
+For extra help, attend [office hours](https://alexandernwala.com/contact/).

 ### [Student Accessibility Services](https://www.wm.edu/offices/deanofstudents/services/studentaccessibilityservices/)